-Concrete walls in your basement can appear dark and unwelcoming.
-With the potential for mold and mildew, dingy appearance, and cold atmosphere, it’s no wonder that the idea of painting your concrete walls has crossed your mind.
-Unfortunately, painting your basement walls is not the same as traditionally painting your interiors.
-There are more risks involved when it comes to the health and well-being of your home.
+Perhaps you’ve considered basement paint ideas to spruce up your space.
+However, painting your basement walls is not the same as traditionally painting your interiors.
+With the potential for mold and mildew, there are more risks involved when it comes to the health and well-being of your home.
 Additionally, the process can be much more arduous.

 Knowing how to paint a basement wall rests in understanding the risks.
 Below are some of the unique challenges basements present that you need to be aware of before you begin painting.